MaastrichtU-IDS/dsri-documentation/docs/introduction.md

 **What cannot be done ❌**

-* You cannot deploy services on the public Internet, the DSRI and services deployed on the **DSRI can only be accessed when on the UM network or using the UM VPN**.
+* Since DSRI can only be accessed when on the physical UM network or using the UM VPN, deployed services will not be available on the public Internet.
-* Be careful to respect the host websites limitations when running applications to scrap data from the web, e.g. when retrieving publications from a scientific publisher.
+* All activities must be legal in basis.
+You must closely examine and abide by the terms and conditions of any data, software, or web service that you use as part of your work.

 [Contact us 📬](mailto:dsri-support-l@maastrichtuniversity.nl) to request an account, and run your services on the DSRI from the UM network.